37 Curious Disability Statistics That Concern All of Us

 18. In seven years there were 252,599 filed complaints about disability-related discrimination in the workplace, out of which only 21% received some relief.

 The statistics tell us that the most frequent discrimination types, besides medical and disability discrimination, include retaliation, age, sex, and racial discrimination.

 What do you need to know about the social security benefits?

-19. Social security beneficiaries will witness an increase in monthly checks of 1.3% in 2021.
+19. Social security beneficiaries were expected to see an increase in monthly checks of 1.3% in 2021.

 This increase refers to all US citizens who receive social security and SSI benefits.
-This means that disabled workers will receive an average monthly benefit of $1,277.
+This means that disabled workers would receive an average monthly benefit of $1,277.